Code of conduct for Council and committee members

 (b) been found guilty of professional misconduct by the Scottish Solicitors Discipline Tribunal.

 The process for automatically considering the suspension of a lay Council or committee member shall commence if that member has;

 (a) been suspended from any professional body of which they are a member as a result of disciplinary or regulatory proceedings and/or,

 (b) been found guilty of professional misconduct or an equivalent by any professional body of which they are a member.

-- Additionally any lay Council member who is suspended from their professional body as a result of disciplinary or regulatory reasons or found guilty of professional misconduct is required to advise the Secretary, or in his/her absence the Registrar of such suspension or findings within 21 calendar days of their suspension or being found guilty of professional misconduct.
+Additionally any lay Council member who is suspended from their professional body as a result of disciplinary or regulatory reasons or found guilty of professional misconduct is required to advise the executive of such suspension or findings within 21 calendar days of their suspension or being found guilty of professional misconduct.